-Download PDF of the Minnesota Historical and Cultural Grants Manual for Fiscal Year 2020-21, Version 6.0.
+Download PDF of the Minnesota Historical and Cultural Grants Manual for the Fiscal Year 2024-25.

 General Information is where you find information on the goals of the grant program, where the funding comes from, deadlines, eligibility, the definition of partnerships, grant levels and the review process at each level, review criteria, and grantee's responsibilities.